-Regular policy reviews ensure the car share system design and operation contribute to the intended outcomes of the City's strategies, as well as the needs of car-share users.
+The City's policy reviews ensure the car share system design and operation contribute to the intended outcomes of the City's strategies, as well as the needs of car-share users.

 We will continue to install any new parking spaces in consultation with local residents, to ensure any changes reflect the views and needs of both nonusers and users.